Internet in Spain: Digital public services

 The DESI 2022 report ranks Spain fifth in the EU for digital public services, noting an e-government user rate of 73%, which is higher than the EU average of 65%.
 Digital services for citizens and businesses achieve scores of 87% and 94%, respectively, both exceeding the EU averages of 75% and 82%.
 Spain's open data usage is reported at 95%, which is above the EU average of 81%.

 These achievements align with the goals of the "Digital Spain 2025" strategy, which focuses on digitalizing public administration in the sectors of employment, justice, and social policies.
 The Plan for the Digitalisation of Spain's Public Administration 2021-2025 elaborates on this, aiming for the digital transformation of state administration and the launch of digital projects.
 One of the initiatives involves the creation of an app factory, with a dedicated budget of EUR 8.67 million, aimed at making 50% of digital public services accessible via mobile devices by 2025.
 In healthcare, Spain has prioritized enhancing system interoperability and has implemented a vaccination registry and electronic prescription monitoring system.

+Social media age restrictions

+In late 2025, the Spanish government announced plans to ban access to social media platforms for users under the age of 16.
+The announcement was made by Prime Minister Pedro Sánchez, who stated that social media companies would be required to implement mandatory age-verification systems.
+According to Sánchez, the measure aims to protect children and adolescents from potential harms in the digital environment, which he described as a “digital wild west.”
+The policy is part of broader efforts by Spain to strengthen online safety regulations for minors and to increase the responsibility of digital platforms.
+The implementation of the ban is expected to begin in 2026.